FreakingLoki/inventory_simulator/README.md

 hundred products and populates the `products.csv` file, then randomizes inventory levels and restock dates.

+Note: The script which generates products has been added, but the randomized inventory levels has not been added yet.

 ### The 'Hyphen' Bug
 Early in developing the application, when I named the columns in the `products.csv` file, I habitually hyphenated sub-categories instead of using an underscore (as it is now).